The role of strangeness in chiral and $U(1)_A$ restoration: Ward Identities in the strange sector and - degeneration

-{\it Ward Identities in the strange sector.}---A useful set of WIs connecting pseudoscalar and scalar susceptibilities with quark condensates for all isospin channels has been recently derived and analyzed in~\cite{Nicola:2013vma,Nicola:2016jlj,GomezNicola:2017bhm,Nicola:2018vug}.
-WIs in the $I=1/2$ sector read
+A useful set of WIs connecting pseudoscalar and scalar susceptibilities with quark condensates for all isospin channels has been recently derived and analyzed in~\cite{Nicola:2013vma,Nicola:2016jlj,GomezNicola:2017bhm,Nicola:2018vug}.
+In particular, WIs in the $I=1/2$ sector read